We asked a spokesperson from Love Food Hate Waste for their top tips on ways to save money on your breakfast.

 3. Make Birchers To Use Up Fruit

 Use porridge oats to make a dish known as ‘birchers’.
 Just add yoghurt, fruit (tinned, fresh, frozen – whatever you have), fruit juice and honey to your oats and mix together.
 Make a big bowl, keep it in the fridge and use over the next few days.
+Try this wonderful recipe with pears from Jamie Oliver.

 4. Toast From Frozen